mrismanaziz/Reforestation/README.md

-## I got a reversible jacket for Christmas, I can't wait to see how it turns out.
+## I don’t play soccer because I enjoy the sport.
+I’m just doing it for kicks.